miekg/pgo/cmd/pgod/pgod.8.md

 [[services]]
 name = "pgo"
-user = "miek"  # under which user to run the podman group = "miek" # which group to run the podman // not used atm repository = "https://github.com/miekg/pgo" branch = "main" urls = { "example.org" = ":5006" }
+user = "miek"  # under which user to run the podman repository = "https://github.com/miekg/pgo" branch = "main" urls = { "example.org" = ":5006" }